+In most cases, videos in the MP4 format will be playable.
+However, sometimes you may still encounter some issues.
 For example, you’ve sent a video from your computer to your iPhone, but the video still won’t play.
 If you encounter this problem, it is most likely caused by the wrong kind of codec.

-The video player works with over 60 video formats including MP4, MOV, REC, TOD, VRO, WTV, AVI, GVI, M4V, WMV, VOB, MT2S, MPEG, NSV and MKS.
+The video player works with over 60 video formats, including MP4, MOV, REC, TOD, VRO, WTV, AVI, GVI, M4V, WMV, VOB, MT2S, MPEG, NSV, and MKS.
 It also supports more captions formats than almost any other video player for iPhone.

 KMPlayer is free to download and use.

-PlayerXtreme Media Player
+PlayerXtreme Video Player

-All major file formats are supported, including 3GP, ASF, DIVX, M2P, M4V, MOV, MP4, MPEG, MPG, OGV, PS, QT, VOB, WEBM and VIDEO_TS.
+All major file formats are supported, including 3GP, ASF, DIVX, M2P, M4V, MOV, MP4, MPEG, MPG, OGV, PS, QT, VOB, WEBM, and VIDEO_TS.

-AirPlay and Google Cast support lets you stream video from iOS to your Apple TV or Google Chromecast, and you can use the app to download captions and movies in real-time.
+AirPlay and Google Cast support lets you stream video from iOS to your Apple TV or Google Chromecast, and you can use the app to download captions and movies in real time.

 Infuse is another app you should check out.
 It has been available for several years and is considered one of the best video players for the iPhone.
 Thus, it’s a direct competitor to PlayerXtreme Media Player.